 We do not track water discharge at the corporate level; we cannot calculate the consumption.
-We assume there is a direct correlation between withdrawal, and discharge, thus the consumption would be slightly lower in 2023 as compared to 2022.
+We assume there is a direct correlation between withdrawal, and discharge, thus the consumption would be slightly higher in 2024 as compared to 2023.

 (9.2.4) Indicate whether water is withdrawn from areas with water stress, provide the volume, how it compares with the previous reporting year, and how it is forecasted to change.